PHILOSOPHY AND PRIMARY GOALS

-For thousands of years, the importance of Feng Shui has been assiduously studied, nurtured and handed down for the benefit of all mankind.
+For thousands of years, the importance of Feng Shui (FS) has been assiduously studied, nurtured and handed down for the benefit of all mankind.

-I believe it is my mission in life to help educate those interested in Feng Shui as a precious and ancient natural science.
+I believe it is my mission in life to help educate those interested in FS as a precious and ancient natural science.
 The better-informed Filipinos are, the more easily they can assimilate all the good that Feng Shui does into their lives.

-It is my heartfelt desire to help our people evaluate the Feng Shui knowledge and competence of professional Feng Shui practitioners versus unscrupulous impostors who purvey plain superstition, mysticism or false religion.
+It is my heartfelt desire to help our people evaluate the FS knowledge and competence of professional Feng Shui practitioners versus unscrupulous impostors who purvey plain superstition, mysticism or false religion.
 By spotting such charlatans, Filipinos can avoid being duped.

 The Building Blocks of Classical Feng Shui

 Qi: the life energy, the invisible but powerful magnetic current that flows through all things in nature.
 It is the cosmic breath, the life force in the living and inanimate objects as well.

 Qi is the vibrant energy endowing all life on Earth.
 This is why Wind and Water are the important building blocks of Classical Feng Shui because the ancient Chinese believed that wind disperses Qi and water holds Qi.

 Wind and water are therefore the inescapable transports for all Qi.
 When you think about all Earth as blanketed by both air and water, then you realize how all-pervasive Qi is.